Long jump at the Olympics

 Ellery Clark and Olga Gyarmati were the first men's and women's Olympic long jump champions.
-Jeff Henderson and Tianna Bartoletta are the reigning Olympic champions from 2016.
+Miltiadis Tentoglou and Malaika Mihambo are the reigning Olympic champions from 2020.
 Carl Lewis is the event's most successful athlete as he was Olympic champion four times consecutively from 1984 to 1996.
 Heike Drechsler is the only woman to win two Olympic long jump titles.
 Ralph Boston and Jackie Joyner-Kersee are the only other two athletes to win three Olympic long jump medals in their careers.
 The United States is the most successful nation in the event.

 A standing long jump variant of the event was contested from 1900 to 1912 and standing jumps specialist Ray Ewry won all but one of the gold medals in its brief history.